 For many families, child care is the single greatest expense in their budget.
 If you need assistance paying for child care, one of the programs below may be able to help.
-Please contact us if you have questions about eligibility or how to apply.
+Please contact us if you have questions about eligibility or how to apply for the programs below.

 The Child Care Access Means Parents in School (CCAMPIS) Program authorized by the Higher Education Act and administered by the U.S. Department of Education, supports the participation of low-income parents in postsecondary education through the provision of quality licensed, nationally accredited campus or community childcare services for children 6 weeks to 12 years old.

 The CCAMPIS Grant Program at Iowa State University was funded for the first time in 2001 and is administered by the office of Child Care and Family Services.
-Undergraduate, graduate, and professional student parents are eligible to apply to the CCAMPIS Grant Program.
-Student parents who have enrolled their child at one of our campus child care centers may receive up to a 100% discount on monthly tuition.
-Additional information, including an application for funding, can be found using the links below.
+Undergraduate, graduate, and professional parenting students are eligible to apply to CCAMPIS, which provides a discount on the monthly tuition fees at eligible child care centers.
+Additional information, eligibility criteria and instructions for applying, can be found using the buttons below.

-Child Care Assistance (CCA) is available to the children of income-eligible parents who require child care services due to employment or education.
-CCA is administered by the Iowa Department of Human Services and provides payment for child care services directly to your child's care provider.
+Iowa's state Child Care Assistance (CCA) Program is available to the children of income-eligible parents who require child care services due to employment or education.
+CCA is administered by the Department of Health and Human Services and provides payment for child care services directly to your child's care provider.